Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 ---
 layout: post
-title: Gulp 101 - Move your frontend packages from nuGet to Bower in Visual Studio 2015
+title: Gulp 101 - Move your front end packages from nuGet to Bower in Visual Studio 2015
 excerpt: "How to use easily move from using nuGet to Bower using Gulp."
 modified: 2015-06-06
 tags: [Visual Studio 2015, Gulp, Bower ]